WHBQ-TV: Past programming preemptions and deferrals

 Despite being one of ABC's stronger affiliates during the 1960s and 1970s (a sales video made in 1964 billed the station as the third most-watched ABC affiliate in the United States), WHBQ-TV often did not air some ABC programs in pattern, particularly those on the network's daytime lineup.
 Many of these programs were preempted outright or aired on a delay during the overnight hours.
-In some cases, the preemptions occurred because RKO General was skeptical of airing subject matter deemed even mildly controversial (presumably to keep from offending viewers in Memphis' more conservative suburbs and the surrounding rural areas).
-Additionally, its program director, Lance Russell, had conservative tastes when it came to television programming, and these were also reflected in the amount of preemptions made by channel 13.
-For example, it was one of several ABC affiliates that did not clear Hot l Baltimore, which featured one of the first openly gay couples featured on American television; Russell appeared on-screen on the night of that series' premiere telecast explaining the preemption.
+As with many southern and conservative markets, RKO General had to balance the network's programming with the rural and suburban audience surrounding Memphis, and its program director, Lance Russell, programmed the station conservatively, preempting shows based on his own tastes.
+For example, it was one of several ABC affiliates that did not clear Hot l Baltimore, which featured one of the first openly gay couples featured on American television, with Russell personally stating why the program would not be seen before leading into WHBQ's replacement programming.
 In September 1977, WHBQ-TV was one of eight ABC affiliates that refused to carry the controversial sitcom Soap, replacing it with repeats of My Three Sons.
-When Soap proved to be a runaway hit for the network, channel 13 acquiesced and allowed the series to be rerun in the late night hours during the summer.
-The following fall, the station began carrying Soap in its regular prime time slot.
+When Soap proved to be a runaway hit for the network, channel 13 and Russell acquiesced and allowed the series' summer reruns to air in late night, leading to it airing in its regular prime time slot from the start of the 1978–79 television season.

-In many other cases, however, channel 13 opted to preempt network shows in favor of local programs in hopes of earning more local advertising revenue.
-For instance, in 1972, WHBQ-TV (whose AM sister was a Top 40 powerhouse at the time) stunned viewers in the Mid-South by dropping American Bandstand (and, with it, weaker and low-rated cartoons that aired in the 11 a.m. slot; the ABC Weekend Special, which took that spot in 1977, would not be cleared until 1980) in favor of airing a 90-minute live professional wrestling program, hosted by Russell, that was previously a fixture on late Saturday afternoons when it first premiered in 1958, until it moved to the Saturday 11 a.m. to 12:30 p.m. slot.
+Other preemptions of the ABC schedule were more driven by the lure of local advertising revenue for an entire time slot, rather than content.
+For instance, in 1972, WHBQ-TV (whose AM sister was a Top 40 powerhouse at the time) dropped American Bandstand (and, with it, weaker and low-rated cartoons that aired in the 11 a.m. slot; the ABC Weekend Special, which took that spot in 1977, would not be cleared until 1980, along with portions of ABC's Wide World of Sports) in favor of airing a 90-minute live professional wrestling program from the Continental Wrestling Association circuit, hosted by Russell, that was previously a fixture on late Saturday afternoons when it first premiered in 1958, until it moved to the Saturday 11 a.m. to 12:30 p.m. slot.
 While that program moved to WMC-TV in 1977, channel 13 continued to preempt Bandstand until 1984, three years before ABC canceled the long-running series.
-The preemption kept Memphians from seeing homegrown talent perform on the show, such as The Sylvers, Al Green, Isaac Hayes, Anita Ward, The Staple Singers and Rick Dees, who was hired by WHBQ radio as its new morning host during his "Disco Duck" days in late 1976; that song failed to garner any airplay on any of the radio stations in Memphis, including WHBQ-AM, because Dees was still employed at rival WMPS (then at 680 AM) at the time.
+The preemption kept Memphians from seeing homegrown talent perform on the show, such as The Sylvers, Al Green, Isaac Hayes, Anita Ward, The Staple Singers, and even WHBQ radio's own Rick Dees, who was hired as the station's new morning host during his "Disco Duck" days in late 1976; that song failed to garner any airplay on any of the radio stations in Memphis, including WHBQ-AM, because Dees was still employed at rival WMPS (then at 680 AM) at the time.